-If you are even a little bit interested in your ancestry and if you would like to gain some insight into who you are and where you came from, you may want to create a genealogy chart.
+If you are interested in your ancestry or you would like to gain some insight into who you are and where you came from, you may want to create a genealogy chart.

 There are many reasons to make your own family trees: